• Skip to main content

 FREQUENTLY ASKED QUESTIONS (FAQs)

-The Middle uses IMYC and Senior Schools follow the Pearson Edexcel UK Curriculum through Key Stage 4 in the core subjects (English, Mathematics, Science, Humanities) and take ‘Elective’ subjects, or non-core subjects, designed to meet the needs of each cohort of students.
+The Upper Prep uses IMYC and Secondary Schools follow the Pearson Edexcel UK Curriculum through Key Stage 4 in the core subjects (English, Mathematics, Science, Humanities) and take ‘Elective’ subjects, or non-core subjects, designed to meet the needs of each cohort of students.

-Like most international schools in Singapore, The Winstedt School follows a North American academic calendar with classes beginning in mid-August and ending in Mid-June.
+Like most international schools in Singapore, The Winstedt School follows a Northern Hemisphere academic calendar with classes beginning in mid-August and ending in mid-June.

-There are 2-week term breaks in March and October and a month break in December.
+There are term breaks in March and October with longer breaks in Summer and over Christmas/New Year.
 For more details on the school calendar, please visit our calendar page.

-Winstedt delivers a globally-recognised British curriculum.
+Winstedt delivers an internationally-recognised mainstream curriculum modelled on the UK system.
 While all international curricula around the world will vary slightly in method and delivery, they remain relatively consistent in core concepts covered.
 Students transfer into Winstedt from different academic systems and out of Winstedt into other curricula and school types without any issues.
 We are also WASC accredited which facilitates the transfer of credits to institutions worldwide.

 Winstedt parents will receive a thorough academic report at the end of each semester outlining the milestones for that term along with the child’s progress in each area.
 And we also prepare specific reference letters as needed for transferring to other schools.